How to Remove Unused Cells in Excel (10 Methods)

 delete entire sheet row

-• Then withdraw the filter by pressing Ctrl + Shift + L again.
-Consequently, you will be able to remove unused cells as shown below.
+• Withdraw the filter by pressing Ctrl + Shift + L again.

 get the output of filter option

-• Next, go to the Data tab and select the Advanced option.
+• Go to the Data tab and select Advanced.

 selecting advanced filter option